Last fall/winter, I decided that I wanted to start writing fiction again.

-The characters were shallow.
-There were very few glimpses into their lives.
-Instead, the book was mostly an exploration of an idea (spoiler alert – skip to the next paragraph if you don’t want to know the book’s point): multiple universes.
+I was looking for a book about what it means to be human in an inhumane society.
+But this book was mostly an exploration of an idea (spoiler alert – skip to the next paragraph if you don’t want to know the book’s point): multiple universes.
 It wasn’t about a world where the Nazis won the war.
 It was about a world where multiple universes exist.
 Which doesn’t make it a bad book, but does make it not at all what I was hoping for.

 I was still intrigued by the premise, so I set out to find other alternate history novels.
 Turns out there are about a dozen books posing the question: What if the Axis powers won WWII?
 So I searched them out and read them (or tried to read them) and not a single one got to the heart of what I wanted to read.